Foundation Degree Professional Dance and Performance

 Entry Requirements

 Applicants to Central are chosen solely on the basis of talent in dance and potential to develop the skills required for a professional career in dance.
-Central School of Ballet is committed to widening participation and encourages applications from students regardless of their background.
-Central actively encourages applications from Black, Asian and minority ethnic backgrounds, from lower income households, and from those in care, care leavers or those estranged.
+Central School of Ballet is committed to widening participation and encourages applications from underrepresented populations in dance, including: those of Global Majority Heritage, applicants who are male-identifying or non-binary, from lower income households, and those in care, care leavers or those estranged.
 Central will support those with cognitive and learning disabilities and those with sensory, medical or physical disabilities to enable them to access the audition and course.

 Entry into Year 1, the normal requirements will be:

-• minimum aged 16 as of 1 September year of enrolment
+• minimum age 16, as of 1 September year of study

-• adequate physical, technical & artistic aptitude (see audition criteria)
+• adequate physical, technical & artistic aptitude (tested at audition and by interview).

-• five passes (9 – 1) predicted at GCSE or equivalent
+• five passes (9 – 1) predicted at GCSE including English language (desirable) or equivalent and interest in and aptitude for further academic study.

 Direct Entry into Year 2, the normal requirements will be: